nick16/Pokemon-BDSP-Kyogre-Shiny-Hunting-Bot/README.md

    Follow mart1nro's README to get the emulated controller to connect to your switch inside of your Ubuntu OS (Since his script apparently only works on certain Linux distros).

    Some hurdles I came across when trying to get the emulated controller connect to my switch:
-   - mart1nro's script uses a function deprecated in the latest version of the module hid, so when installing hid I forced version 1.0.0 `pip3 install hid==1.0.0`
+   - mart1nro's script uses a function deprecated in the latest version of the module hid, so when installing hid I forced version 1.0.0 `sudo pip3 install hid==1.0.0`
    - When I executed the script, it said I was missing modules I had installed, so my workaround was to install modules and run the script inside a virtual environment.
    - mart1nro's script relies on Bluetooth to connect the emulated controller to your Switch, so if you are using VirtualBox connect to your USB BT adapter by:
         1. Install VirtualBox's Guest Additions to enable USB access in the VM.